Piano Buyers Guide

 The best advice we can give piano buyers in today’s market is to first determine your need and then determine a budget that will meet that need.
 It’s also wise to get or read pianobuyer.com to understand the pricing structure of the market.
 The more informed you are the better decision you’re going to make.
 We also strongly recommend going to Piano World to read the Piano Forum.
 Even if you don’t post yourself, you’ll find some valuable information.
 As you start to zero in on two or three models, you’ll likely discover threads on those same models with interesting discussions about them.
 Be careful of incorrect and inaccurate web information.
 The internet while a useful tool is also a place where there is plethora of misinformation.
 Don’t accept everything you read as facts.

 In the shopping process be weary of those who use scare tactics to keep you from buying one brand over another.
 We hear of shoppers who are told something like XYZ brand falls apart.
 XYZ brand is made of inferior wood.
 XYZ brand will not last.
 Folks we are in a connected age where these kinds of purposeful misrepresentations can be easily debunked.
 Simply search it on google, join a piano forum and ask questions of the members.
-In the end trust yourself to know what you like and not worry about what someone else likes especially those selling a different product.
+In the end trust yourself to know what you like and not worry about what someone else likes especially those selling competing product posting on a forum.
 Sound is subjective.
-Get the instrument that sings to you.
-Be extra careful of those who claim they are the good guys and others are the bad guys.
+Get the instrument that sings to you, moves you, not your friend or “expert”.
+Be extra careful of those sellers who claim they alone are the good guys and others are the bad guys.
 Usually theses people portray themselves as experts but if you look into their credentials and claims you’ll find them to be highly exaggerated.

 The Bottom Line